The Power of Saying No

 Know Your Worth (Even When It Feels Weird)

-Saying no to lowball offers, unrealistic timelines, or clients who don’t respect the process doesn’t make you difficult.
+Saying no to lowball offers, unrealistic timelines, or disrespectful clients doesn’t make you difficult.
 It makes you wise.
+It sends a message: “I care about my work too much to do it halfway.”

 Be Selective.
 Protect Your Peace.